ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 To gauge the prevalence of individuals on probation and parole, the following image depicts the total number of probationers and parolees in New Jersey.
 Additionally, it provides information on the ethnicities of probationers, as data on parolee ethnicities was not accessible.

 The New Jersey Department of Corrections offers a parolee database containing information on previously incarcerated individuals.
-By entering available details about a person, you can ascertain their parole status.
+By entering available details about a person, being listed as ‘paroled’ does not necessarily indicate current parole status..
 It’s essential to note that these records do not get updated once an individual is released from prison.
 Therefore, being listed as “paroled” does not necessarily indicate current parole status.
 Additionally, the NJ Department of Corrections and law enforcement agencies may exercise discretion in excluding certain individuals from this search.

 For a probation search, the recommended approach is to locate the probation division specific to the county where the individual was incarcerated.
 Obtaining probation information may involve directly contacting this division or consulting the Clerk of Courts for guidance on accessing the relevant details.